Detailed Office Action

 At the effective filing date of the instant invention, it would have been obvious to one of ordinary skill in the art to have incorporated the teachings of NETER in the temperature adjusting mold of modified SHIBUYA and have included notches in the hollow rod of SHIBUYA.
 As disclosed by NETER, the advantage of these notches are the ability to include fins that assist with further efficiency of the cooling of the preform {[C9, L19-40]}.

-Regarding claim 7, SHIBUYA discloses wherein the hollow rod has a cross-sectional shape where an outer diameter of a portion corresponding to a neck portion of the preform is larger than an outer diameter of the other portion, as seen in an axis direction {[FIG. 1] note part of 28 that corresponds to the neck portion of preform 20 is larger that the other portion or 26}.
+Regarding claim 7, SHIBUYA discloses wherein the hollow rod has a cross-sectional shape where an outer diameter of a portion corresponding to the neck portion of the preform is larger than an outer diameter of the other portion, as seen in an axis direction {[FIG. 1] note part of 28 that corresponds to the neck portion of preform 20 is larger than the other portion or 26}.

 Regarding claim 8, SHIBUYA discloses wherein cooling air is configured to flow into the first air flow path and to be discharged from the second air flow path, cooling air being for adjusting a temperature of or cooling the preform {[FIG. 1] and also see the discussion under claim 1 for air paths}.